Clayfield

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows Clayfield SA2 has exceptionally high national income levels.
-The median income is $69,680 and the average is $112,465.
-In comparison, Greater Brisbane's figures are a median of $58,236 and an average of $72,799.
-Based on Wage Price Index growth of 9.91% since June 30, 2023, current estimates would be approximately $76,585 for the median income and $123,610 for the average as of September 2025.
-Census data reveals individual earnings at the 85th percentile nationally are $1,099 weekly.
-Income brackets indicate that 30.7% of locals (3,573 people) fall within the $1,500 - 2,999 category, consistent with broader trends across the broader area showing 33.3% in the same category.
-A substantial proportion of high earners, at 30.3%, indicates strong economic capacity throughout Clayfield.
-High housing costs consume 15.4% of income, but strong earnings still place disposable income at the 62nd percentile nationally.
-The area's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the Clayfield SA2 is exceptionally high nationally, with the median assessed at $69,680 while the average income stands at $112,465.
+This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $76,585 (median) and $123,610 (average) as of September 2025.
+Census data reveals individual earnings stand out at the 85th percentile nationally ($1,099 weekly).
+Income brackets indicate the predominant cohort spans 30.7% of locals (3,573 people) in the $1,500 - 2,999 category, consistent with broader trends across the area showing 33.3% in the same category.
+The substantial proportion of high earners (30.3% above $3,000/week) indicates strong economic capacity throughout Clayfield.
+High housing costs consume 15.4% of income, though strong earnings still place disposable income at the 62nd percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income